-The newest phase of the Group's Sentul development, The Fennel, consists of 916 units housed in four high-rise towers, the first two of which were sold out during their preview in July this year.
-Amongst its many features and unique architectural elements, The Fennel offers two suspended salt-water swimming pools and a multitude of 'tropical verandas', reinterpreted as a series of pocket gardens and sky forests set on selected floors throughout the towers.
+The Group launched the latest phase of its Sentul development with resounding success last year.
+The Fennel consists of 916 units housed in four high-rise towers, the first two of which were sold out during their preview in July 2013, with 1 further block also achieving excellent take-up rates during its November 2013 preview.
+The Fennel offers an array of features and unique architectural elements, including two suspended salt-water swimming pools and a multitude of 'tropical verandas', reinterpreted as a series of pocket gardens and sky forests set on selected floors throughout the development.